themosis/documentation/views.md

 return View::make('pages.home');
 ```

+> There is no limitation to the number of sub-folders you want to use to organize your views.

 ### Passing data to views

 The `with($key, $value)` method allows you to pass data to your view: